-[What are the implications of the 'theory' of 'why we obey' for our strategic planning?... i.e. how would we incorporate what Alice helps us see?: discussions of her insights... certainly... but what she tells us essentially is that to end this system we have to end the 'habit of obedience'... to do which requires breaking the 'cycle of contempt' (as Alice terms it in Prisoners of Childhood...) for each other... and ourselves - included in which as a basis: we have to love our children... and give them permission to pull the world within their circle of empathic-connectedness... to learn an open tribalism... a heroic concern for furthering the soul-expansiveness of all humanity...
+[What are the implications of the 'theory' of 'why we obey' for our strategic planning?... i.e. how would we incorporate what Alice helps us see?: discussions of her insights... certainly... but what she tells us essentially is that to end this system we have to end the 'habit of obedience'... to do which requires breaking the 'cycle of contempt' (as Alice terms it in Prisoners of Childhood...) for each other... and for ourselves (which is implicit in our putting ourselves on the market...) - included in which as a basis: we have to love our children... and give them permission to pull the world within their circle of empathic-connectedness... to learn an open tribalism... a heroic concern for furthering the soul-expansiveness of all humanity...
 Let's think more about the steps involved in doing this...
 What are our requirements?
 What do we require to be successful?
 I mean... we have the technology... there is no need to wait for some hypothetical 'future'... we are in that time... when we can reclaim our lives... - P.S.]

-["150607.mp3":]
+["150614.mp3":]